carbonext-tech/api-b2b-docs/docs/core-concepts/balance.md

 # Balance

-The request in this page refers to customer balance.
+The request on this page refers to customer balance.

-The balance is the difference between paid invoices, which generate credits, and all non-cancelled orders created for the customer, alongside with detailed information for future debt, which are the non-billed orders.
+The balance is the difference between paid invoices, which generate credits, and all non-canceled orders created for the customer, alongside detailed information for future debt, which is the non-billed orders.

 ## Balance [GET]